 Logging is one of the most important aspects of a production-grade server.
-A properly configured logging system is vital in identifying errors, security threats and usage patterns.
-There are several ways in which the system and application logs of a running Carbon instance can be viewed.
+A properly configured logging system is vital for identifying errors, security threats, and usage patterns.
+There are several ways to view the system and application logs of a running instance of a Carbon-based product:

-- Through the log files that are stored in <PRODUCT_HOME>/repository/logs folder.
+<PRODUCT_HOME>/repository/logsfolder.
 The folder contains current logs in a log file with a date stamp.
-Older logs are archived in "wso2carbon.log" file.
+Older logs are archived in the

-- Through the command prompt/shell terminal that opens when running the "wso2server.bat"/"wso2server.sh" files to start the Carbon server.
+- Through the command prompt/shell terminal that opens when you started the Carbon server by running

 WSO2 products use a log4j-based logging mechanism through Apache Commons Logging facade library.
-The log4j.properties file which governs how logging is performed by the server can be found in <PRODUCT_HOME>/repository/conf directory.
+The l

-The latter is recommended because all changes made to Log4j through the management console are persisted in the WSO2 Registry.
+The latter is recommended because all changes made to log4j through the management console are persisted in the WSO2 registry.
 Therefore, those changes will be available after server restarts.
-Any changes to the logging configuration you make through the management console will get priority over what is defined in the actual log4j.properties file.
-However, if you modify the log4j.properties file and restart the server, the earlier log4j configuration which persisted in the registry will be overwritten.
-There is also an option in the management console to restore the original Log4j configuration from the log4j.properties file.
+Any changes to the logging configuration you make through the management console will get priority over what is defined in the actual

 Logging functionality is provided by the following feature in the WSO2 feature repository:

-If the above feature is not bundled in your product by default, you can install it using the instructions given in section Feature Management.
+If the above feature is not bundled in your product by default, you can install it using the instructions in Feature Management.